XianyunSun/IJCB-SynFacePAD-2023-submission/README.md

 For cropping facial regions, we applied the pre-prossing code provided by the organizers.
 The file structures are kept the same after the pre-processing.

-We detected and saved a bonding box of the eye region using MTCNN for each image, which is used for the eye cutout augmentation during training.
+We detected and saved a bonding box of the eye region using MTCNN for each image, which is used for the eye cutout augmentation[<sup>2</sup>](#refer-anchor-2) during training.
 ```
 python eye_crop.py
 ```